xASHx26/Python-elevated-express-way-management-/README.md

 # 🛣️ Python Elevated Expressway Management using PyQt and Oracle 10g

 A desktop-based elevated expressway toll management system built with Python (PyQt5) and Oracle 10g.
-This system manages user registration, toll payments, vehicle tracking, maintenance records, recharges, and salary details — all within a modern graphical interface
+This system manages user registration, toll payments, vehicle tracking, maintenance records, recharges, and salary details — all within a modern graphical interface.

 ---